RyazanovAlexander/workload.scheduler/README.md

 });
 ```

-For each pipeline, a topic is created in a kafka, which, in turn, is divided into several partitions.
+For each pipeline, a Topic is created in a Kafka, which, in turn, is divided into several Partitions.
 All events from partitions are loaded using a forwarder into the scheduler of the corresponding pipeline type.
 The scheduler stores a dictionary of running tasks with their statuses.
-Dictionary with tasks is saved to the TiDB database every few seconds.
+Dictionary with tasks is saved to the [TiDB](https://github.com/pingcap/tidb) database every few seconds.
 Scheduler guarantees at least once delivery.

 Workers with pipelines periodically poll the scheduler about the availability of tasks for them.
 When a task is executed, the worker reports the pipeline execution statuses and the result to the scheduler.
 All communication is done through gRPC.